paymill/paymill-documentation/guides/sofort/transactions.html.md

 When a customer cancels during **Sofort Checkout**, he will be redirected to the `cancel_url` you provided during **Checksum creation**.
 On this URL you can offer your customer to review or modify his order and restart the checkout.
 You can handle this scenario how you see fit.
 Please note that our system will react differently in live and test mode.

 In `test mode` your customer is redirected to your cancel_url without any additional parameters.
+Also be aware that in `test mode` no transaction will be created and that is the reason no parameters are added to the URL.

 Example URL called for a cancelled transaction in `test mode`: